 This key structure within the brain tends to respond differently depending on whether the patient suffers from bipolar disorder or depression.
 In those with bipolar disorder, the left portion of the amygdala appears to be less active and less connected with other areas of the brain than in those who suffer from depression.

 The study revealed an 80 percent accuracy in making the distinction.
-Researchers say those differences may be utilized in the future to show the differences bipolar disorder from depressive disorders.
+Researchers say those differences may be utilized in the future to show the differences between bipolar disorder from depressive disorders.

 Mental illness, especially bipolar disorder and depression, can be difficult to diagnose because they both have similar symptoms.
 But while they are very similar, bipolar individuals also have mania, which complicates how the two can be distinguished.
 In turn, this presents a big challenge in a clinical setting as treatment varies on what the primary diagnosis is.

 The incorrect diagnosis can pose a danger to patients, particularly in regards to poor economic and social outcomes, as they go through treatment for an entirely different disorder.
 Identifying brain markers that could distinguish the two would have many clinical benefits, one being that doctors would be better able to understand the disorders.
-Another benefit would allow doctors to better identify risk factors for development of the disorders and give a clear diagnosis from the beginning.
+Another benefit would allow doctors to better identify risk factors for the development of the disorders and give a clear diagnosis from the beginning.

-About 60 percent of patients with bipolar disorder are initially misdiagnosed as having major depressive disorder, sometimes taking up to 10 years or more for the patient to get an accurate diagnosis of what they really have: bipolar disorder.
+About 60 percent of patients with bipolar disorder are initially misdiagnosed as having the major depressive disorder, sometimes taking up to 10 years or more for the patient to get an accurate diagnosis of what they really have: bipolar disorder.

 The confusion arises in the fact that bipolar disorder can include depression; however, bipolar disorder is a combination of mania and depression, alternating in cycles.
 If the manic cycles last more than a week at a time, followed by episodes of severe depression, that person is said to be manic/depressive, or bipolar.
 Depression, on the other hand, has no mania, characterized by a depressive state all the time.